-- Help ensure sustainability of your work – during review, we often ask: “what happens once the grant runs out?”
+- Help ensure sustainability of your work by building resilience or fundraising ability– during review, we often ask: “what happens once the grant runs out?”

 - Cover costs such as supplies, program materials, direct travel expenses for program implementation, website fees, discounted professional services, printing, copying, promotional costs, technical support.

 - Pay for 501(c)(3) filing fees and expenses only if your project meets our specific conditions.
 Please read more about the funding conditions here.

 - Support projects with a clear target audience, and a compelling plan to reach and impact that target audience in a positive way.
 If your project involves video or other media production, then this element of your plan will receive particularly careful attention from our team.

 - Support projects that do not expect to earn profit, or where any income will be used for a purely charitable effort.
 We do also offer Pay it forward loans to support for-profit social benefit projects.

 - We cannot support projects which directly conflict with our mission and values, such as those which involve the farming of any animals.

 - We do not make grants to projects that have well established funding sources, or that have any paid staff working on the specific project or other work for the organization.

 - We do not make grants to projects where the primary benefit is to the grantee or to any one individual.